Laptop HP Screen Black – Fix Startup & Cursor Issues

 • Screen flickering before turning black

-• External monitor works, but the laptop screen does not
+• The external monitor works, but the laptop screen does not

 • Laptop overheating frequently